jewenzel13/homework_1/README.txt

 Issues with Current Design:
 •	The buttons are not in a single column, but more in a grid layout
 •	For the middle column buttons, it is unclear if the button to that floor is on the left hand side or right hand side
-•	The organization of the buttons can be confusing based on the layout
+•	The layout of the buttons can be confusing
+•	There is no 1st floor label

 Common Uses:
-•	Going to a desired floor that could take longer and harder to get to from taking the stairs
+•	Going to a desired floor that could take longer and harder to get to versus taking the stairs
 •	Transporting heavy loads to desired floor
 •	Taking handicapped people to their desired floor